-Three data protection vendors scored big funding rounds in the first half of 2019.
+Three data protection vendors scored big funding rounds in the half of 2019.
 Rubrik received $261 million Jan.
 15 and Veeam picked up $500 million the following day.
 Druva pocketed $130 million in June to fuel its cloud data platform.

 Three data protection vendors switched CEOs in 2019 so far.
 Commvault named Sanjay Mirchandani to replace Bob Hammer, who retired in February after 20 years on the job.
 Former Webroot exec David Bennett became Axcient CEO in March, and Carbonite CEO Mohamad Ali unexpectedly left in July.
 Steve Munford took over as Carbonite interim CEO until a replacement is found for Ali, who became CEO of media and analyst firm IDG.

 Christophe Bertrandsenior analyst, Enterprise Strategy Group

 None of these backup trends are particularly surprising, according to Steven Hill, senior analyst at 451 Research, based out of York City.
 He said hybrid infrastructure has the number of locations where mission-critical applications and data are kept, yet all of them must still be readily available and accessible.
 Traditional backup is not enough to handle that, so backup vendors are changing their capabilities and dipping into other IT disciplines to build a more holistic, inclusive model.